Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Pauli Impedance Decomposition

 \section{Pauli Impedance Decomposition}

-The impedance of a system can be represented by a real transfer matrix in the $dq$ frame ($\vb*{Z^{dq}}$), a complex transfer matrix in the positive-negative sequence ($\vb*{Z^{pn}}$), or by a pair of complex transfer functions (CTFs) ($\vb{Z^{dq+}}$ and $\vb{Z^{dq-}}$)~\cite{Wang2018,Harnefors2020}.
-For the case of CTFs, the system system equations can be written as follows:
+The impedance of a system can be represented as a real transfer matrix in the $dq$ frame ($\mathbf{Z}_{dq}(s)$), a complex transfer matrix in the positive-negative sequence ($\mathbf{Z}_{pn}(s)$), or as a pair of complex transfer functions (CTFs) ($Z_{dq+}(s)$ and $Z_{dq-}(s)$)~\cite{Wang2018,Harnefors2020}.
+For the case of CTFs, the system equations can be written as follows:

-where the input current ($\vb{i^{dq}}$) and the output voltage ($\vb{v^{dq}}$) are complex variables, e.g., $\vb{i^{dq}}(s)$~$=$~$i^d(s) $~$+$~$ji^q(s)$, and $j$ is the imaginary unit.
-The complex conjugate is marked using an asterisk $^*$, e.g., the complex conjugate of $\vb{i^{dq}}$ is $\vb{i^{dq}}^*(s^*)$~$=$~$i^d(s)$~$-$~$ji^q(s)$.
+where the input current ($i_{dq}$) and the output voltage ($v_{dq}$) are complex variables, e.g., $i_{dq}(s)$~$=$~$i_d(s) $~$+$~$ji_q(s)$, and $j$ is the imaginary unit.
+The complex conjugate is marked using an asterisk $^*$, e.g., the complex conjugate of $i_{dq}$ is $i_{dq}^*(s^*)$~$=$~$i_d(s)$~$-$~$ji_q(s)$.

-As $\vb{Z^{dq+}}$ and $\vb{Z^{dq-}}$ are CTFs, they can also be expressed using their real and imaginary components:
+As $Z_{dq+}(s)$ and $Z_{dq-}(s)$ are CTFs, they can also be expressed using their real and imaginary components:

 where $Z_0(s)$, $Z_1(s)$, $Z_2(s)$, and $Z_3(s)$ are real-valued transfer functions (RTFs).
 From now on, the variable $s$ will be omitted whenever possible.
 Expression (\ref{eqn:cmpximp}) can be rewritten as: